A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: The spot protein to creatinine ratio data

 Table \ref{tab:pcr} reports estimates, sandwich estimates of standard errors and p-values for the test of significance of the parameters of interest using Riley et al. \cite{riley2014meta} approach and the pseudo-likelihood approach, both under REML estimation.
 Regression coefficients apart from $\alpha_0$ are significantly different from zero according to both the approaches.
 The large estimated between-study variances suggest the presence of substantial heterogeneity between the studies.

-The SROC curves from Pseudo-REML and Riley-REML are reported in Figure 5(b).
-As the SROC curve from Pseudo-REML lies above the Riley-REML alternative, the estimated AUC is larger, namely, it is equal to 0.937 against 0.922 from Riley-REML, see Table 5.
-Both the values are considerably greater than the AUSC equal to 0.69 provided in Morris et al. \cite{morris2012diagnostic} Basing on the Youden index \cite{youden1950index}, the optimal threshold obtained from Pseudo-REML is 0.3, while the one obtained from Riley-REML is 0.35.
+The SROC curves from Pseudo-REML and Riley-REML are reported in Figure \ref{fig:PCR}(b).
+The resulting values of $\gamma_0$ and $\gamma_1$ allow to conclude for the concavity of the SROC curve, see the discussion in Section~\ref{sec:proposal_pseudo}.
+As the SROC curve from Pseudo-REML lies above the Riley-REML alternative, the estimated AUC is larger, namely, it is equal to 0.937 against 0.922 from Riley-REML, see Table \ref{tab:pcr}.
+Both the values are considerably greater than the AUSC equal to 0.69 provided in Morris et al. \cite{morris2012diagnostic}, although it is worth mentioning that the area underneath the SROC curve in Morris et al. \cite{morris2012diagnostic} seems to be higher than reported.
+Basing on the Youden index \cite{youden1950index}, the optimal threshold obtained from Pseudo-REML is 0.3, while the one obtained from Riley-REML is 0.35.
 The corresponding summary sensitivity and summary specificity are 87.2\% and 87.6\%, respectively, for Pseudo-REML and 84.3\% and 86.9\%, respectively, for Riley-REML.
-The values are reported into the ROC space in Figure 5(c)-(d) for Pseudo-REML and Riley-REML, respectively, together with the associated 95\% confidence regions and 95\% prediction regions \cite{higgins2009re,riley2011interpretation}.
-In the same graph, the 95\% confidence bands of the SROC curves are superposed.
+The values are reported into the ROC space in Figure \ref{fig:PCR}(c)-(d) for Pseudo-REML and Riley-REML, respectively, together with the associated 95\% confidence regions based on the normal approximation.
+The 95\% prediction regions associated to predicted sensitivity and predicted specificity at a given threshold are drawn as well.
+See Higgins et al. \cite{higgins2009re}, Riley et al. \cite{riley2011interpretation}, Gasparrini et al. \cite{gasparrini2012} for details.
+In the same graph, the 95\% confidence bands of the SROC curves are superimposed.